Przemysław Pawlicki

+Przemysław Pawlicki (born 5 September 1991) is a motorcycle speedway rider from Poland.

-Career history
+Career

-2008

-Przemysław Pawlicki passed his speedway license (Licencja "Ż") in 2008 as a 16-year-old.
-On 20 July 2008 he rode in his first meeting in the Polish Speedway Ekstraliga (Leszno vs. Wrocław 61:29).
-On his debut, he scored 11 points (3,3,1,-,3,1) finishing heat 4 in the best time of the day (59.90 sec.).
-Seven days later, in Tarnów, he only scored one point (1,0,-,-,-,0) for Leszno.
+Pawlicki passed his speedway license (Licencja "Ż") in 2008, as a 16-year-old.
+On 20 July 2008, he rode in his first meeting in the Polish Speedway Ekstraliga, representing Unia Leszno and scoring 11 points.
 In total he rode in 20 heats (5 meetings) and scored 31 points and 3 bonus points (averaging 1.700).
-Unia Leszno reached the Ekstraliga Final, but lost Unibax Toruń 84:96 (Pawlicki did not start in the final).

-Pawlicki participated in the Team Under-21 Polish Championship for Leszno.
-He was one of the best Leszno riders in "Qualifying Group I" In the Final at the Alfred Smoczyk Stadium, Leszno won the title.
-Pawlicki scored a maximum 15 points and was the fastest rider in the meeting (60.6 secs in Heat 5).
+He participated in the Team Under-21 Polish Championship for Leszno, at the Alfred Smoczyk Stadium.
+Pawlicki scored a maximum 15 points and was the fastest rider in the meeting (60.6 secs in Heat 5) as Leszno won the event.
 In total, he scored 51 points in 21 heats (averaging 2.429).
 Leszno won the Under-21 Speedway Ekstraliga (Liga Juniorów) and Pawlicki finished third in the Ekstraliga U-21 Individual Championship (13 points and second in Run-Off).

-In the Polish Pairs Under-21 Championship Final he scored 13 (plus one bonus) points, with Leszno finishing fifth.
-In his first season, he was fourth in the Individual Under-21 Polish Championship, scoring 11 points.
-He qualified for the Silver U-21 and Bronze U-19 Helmet, but was injured and subsequently replaced.
+In the Polish Pairs Under-21 Championship final he scored 13 points, with Leszno finishing fifth and was fourth in the Individual Under-21 Polish Championship, scoring 11 points.

-In the European Club Champions' Cup Semi-Final Unia Leszno nominated juniors and finished last.
-Pawlicki was Leszno's top scorer with 5 points.

 Weekly "Tygodnik Żużlowy" (Speedway Weekly) awarded him as Revelation of the Year.
 Speedway chapter of Main Commission of Speedway Sport (part of the Polish Motor Union) awarded him and Maciej Janowski for one of the best debut seasons in Polish speedway history.